aai-institute/practical-ai-act/docs/engineering-practice/experiment-tracking.md

 -   hyperparameters giving as much information as possible in order to accurately reproduce experiments across platforms,
 -   metrics and statistics giving information about the performance of the newly trained model.

+Additionally, many experiment trackers contain functionality to directly upload (or "push") models and training artifacts to remote storage, establishing a link between written artifacts and model versions for easy accessibility.
+This aspect is important when setting up a [model registry](model-registry.md) to keep track of the history of your trained models.
+In general, many experiment trackers can also function as model registries at the same time.

 ## Key technologies

+--8<-- "docs/engineering-practice/_key-technologies-info.partial"

 -   [MLflow](https://mlflow.org/)